JasmineZqy/Rshiny_survival/README.md

 individual and fitted population average.
 And the bottom one shows the histogram of population survivals in the selected timepoint, when you hover your mouse above the red and blue lines you can see the label showing the predicted survival probabilities for the individual at any specific timepoint.
-Also, there is a table listing the exact probabilities and percentiles for the individual above the plot.
+Also, there is a table summarizing the exact probabilities and percentiles for the individual above the plot.